calgo-lab/green-db/infrastructure/charts/monitoring/README.md

-# `streamlit` Helm Chart
+# `monitoring` Helm Chart

 ## Deploy to Kubernetes Cluster
-This chart deploys a streamlit application with basic monitoring for the project.
+This chart deploys a monitoring application with basic monitoring for the project.

 1. Before you can deploy the helm chart, make sure the following secrets and keys exist.
    - `green-db-secret` with key `postgres-password` and `postgres-user`